Filters

 Style Approaches: Choosing Your Direction

-• Traditional Sketch: Classic anchors, animals, and symbols with expressive strokes | Ideal for men who want familiar imagery with artistic edge
+• Traditional Sketch: Features classic anchors, animals, and symbols rendered with expressive, loose strokes.
+Ideal for men seeking familiar imagery with a gritty, artistic edge.

-• Dark Realism Sketch: Dramatic portraits or creatures with rough shading | Suited for those who prefer emotional intensity and technical detail
+• Dark Realism Sketch: Focuses on dramatic portraits or creatures with rough, heavy shading.
+This is best suited for those preferring high emotional intensity and dark aesthetics.

 Optimal Placement for Masculine Builds